Get E-Book

 });

 The warning object has emitter (the EventEmitter instance), type (the event name), and count (the current listener count) properties.
-This gives you everything you need for automated leak detection in production.
+Those fields are enough for automated leak detection in production.

 Controlling the Limit